 The information gathered while obtaining a patient’s family health history may be subjective or objective.
 Subjective data is collected by asking the patient or their family members questions about illnesses that they have or could have had.

 This type of data can be accurate when it includes illnesses such as diabetes and epilepsy but can be inaccurate for other conditions if the individual does not know about it.

 Objective data is gathered using medical records, genetic testing, and blood tests.
 This type of data is considered reliable for all types of conditions but may be expensive to obtain.

 Blood tests and DNA analysis are examples of how this data can be obtained.
 Doctors will order these types of tests based on what they find in the initial interview with the patient.

 Objective data gathered from these test results help determine a diagnosis because it takes away personal opinions on what should happen next based on their opinion instead of providing tangible evidence that physicians need to make decisions.

 We begin to take precautions for a problem that we know might occur in the future, such as saving money or investing, just as we would for a problem that we know will happen in the future, such as being broke.

 Similarly, we can start using preventative measures and healthy behaviors to treat or enhance it if we understand our family’s health history and learn about the underlying history that runs in our family.

-The importance of understanding patients’ family health history cannot be understated.
-It’s important for medical professionals to understand how an individual might react or develop during their lifetime because knowledge of other illnesses, medical problems, and hereditary diseases could help prevent unnecessary health issues.
+The importance of understanding patients’ medical history cannot be understated.
+Healthcare professionals need to understand how an individual might react or develop during their lifetime because knowledge of other illnesses, medical problems, and hereditary diseases could help prevent unnecessary health issues.